 We understand that each project will follow a similar delivery schedule, with variation in the numbers and timing of training sessions across the year.
 This similarity allows us to map our data collection activities on to one timeline.
-We have arranged the timeline by term as the PoP team are yet to specify exact timings for their programme delivery.
+We have arranged the timeline by term as the YJA team are yet to specify exact timings for their programme delivery.
 We can therefore consider this an indicative schedule of events across the academic year of 2018-19.

+Date Item

-Date Item Autumn Term 2018 Observation of Illustrator training Collection of baseline survey to measure school buy-in and teacher attitude towards intervention Collection of school characteristics Spring Term 2019 Observation of mid-point training
+Autumn Term 2018 Observation of training of whole school day visit

+Collection of baseline survey to measure school buy-in and teacher attitude towards intervention

+Collection of school characteristics

+Spring Term 2019 Observation of mid-point YJA half day schools session

 Collection of fidelity data to inform case study sampling

 Finalise sampling strategy

 Conduct in-school case studies

 Summer Term 2019 Conduct in-school case studies

-• Administer end of intervention survey
+Administer end of intervention survey

 Conduct analysis